trilitech/tezos-developer-docs/src/pages/defi/wrapped-assets/index.md

 - **Non-custodial**: XTZ locked in the smart contract to mint wXTZ are only redeemable by the user himself.
 No one can move or touch these tokens until the user burns its wXTZ and gets his or her XTZ back.

-Please refer to their [medium article](https://medium.com/stakerdao/the-wrapped-tezos-wxtz-beta-guide-6917fa70116e) to learn more about wXTZ and get started.
+Please refer to the [Medium article](https://medium.com/stakerdao/the-wrapped-tezos-wxtz-beta-guide-6917fa70116e) to learn more about wXTZ and get started.

 ## Other wrapped assets